The Definitive Guide to Buying Leather Furniture

 Nubuck is created out of the top grain of the hide.
 The top surface is sanded and buffed to create a napped surface.

-When compared to suede, nubuck isn't as soft.
-However, it is more durable and receives a liquid repellant additive during the tanning process.
+When compared to suede, nubuck is not as soft.
+However, it is more durable and receives a liquid repellent additive during the tanning process.
+Only heavy oil based spills tend to penetrate these hides.

 Suede is definitely a decorative leather.
 It's very soft and pliable.
 However, it is difficult to clean and not well suited for high traffic furniture.
 This is nubuck's softer cousin.